 First-year students can be assigned with an upper-level undergraduate student.

 If you are 17 years old by the time your contract starts, you will be placed with a first-year student.
 We do not, except in rare situations, house students under the age of 16.

-- We will work with students in an interactive process to accommodate requests related to disabilities, chronic health conditions, gender identity and religious observance.
+We will work with students in an interactive process to accommodate requests related to disabilities, chronic health conditions, gender identity and religious observance, based on the spaces we have available.
 See the specific sections in the housing application instructions for more information.